-Excellence in Career, College and Life Preparation

 Advanced Vocational ESL for Career Pathways Level 6-7

 SPECIAL FOCUS CLASS

 Learn professional English and the specific vocabulary, speaking, reading and writing skills you will need to be successful in a career training program.
-For more

-information, email Instructor Steve Gwynne, sgwynne@sdccd.edu.
+For more information, email Instructor Steve Gwynne, sgwynne@ sdccd.edu.
 Choose from:

 - " Account Clerk

-- " Business Information Worker
+- Business Information Worker "

-- " Child Development
+- Child Development

-- " Fashion & Sewing
+- Fashion & Sewing

-- " Healthcare Careers
+- Healthcare Careers "

 - " Project Management

 - " Small Business

 Classes are free.

-Advanced Vocational ESL for Healthcare Careers Level 6-7 SPECIAL FOCUS CLASS Learn professional English and the specific vocabulary, speaking, reading, and writing skills you will need to enter a career training program in the healthcare field.
-For more information, email Instructor Karen Hamilton, khamilton@sdccd.edu.
+Advanced Vocational ESL for Healthcare Careers Level 6-7

+SPECIAL FOCUS CLASS

+Learn professional English and the specific vocabulary, speaking, reading, and writing skills you will need to enter a career training program in the healthcare field.
 Classes are free.

+Questions?
+Email us at ESLsdce@sdccd.edu

 Online Learning Skills

 SPECIAL FOCUS CLASS

 (ESLA 415) In this course, you will learn how to best study ESL online.
 You will practice using Zoom, Canvas, Google Docs, and other applications/websites.
 This short-term class (five or six weeks) is offered at the beginning and intermediate/advanced ESL levels.

+Classes are free.

 TRANSITION TO COLLEGE

-Excellence in Career, College and Life Preparation

-Transition to College Level 6-7

-Practice advanced-level English and increase your reading, grammar, note-taking and college-level essay writing skills.
+Excellence in Career, College and Life Preparation Transition to College Level 6-7 Practice advanced-level English and increase your reading, grammar, note-taking and college-level essay writing skills.
 You will also learn about college programs and how to apply to college.
+Classes are free.

 CITIZENSHIP

 Citizenship

 (ESLA 440) This course focuses on the development of English language skills, and the knowledge of American History and Government.
 Prepare for completing the citizenship application, the citizenship history and government test, and the final U.S Citizenship and Immigration Services Interview.

 Classes are free.